2 years old

 *If you are interested in Snow, please complete our adoption application which can be found here:

 Please meet Snow who came to us from the West Valley Animal Shelter.
-Snow is a very young and slightly oversized ball of love who is going to need a patient and caring family to help her learn how to be a big dog in a small world.
+Snow is a very young and slightly oversized ball of love who is going to need a patient and caring family to help her learn how to be a dog!

 First and foremost she absolutely loves her people.
 Once she warms up to you she wants to be around you 90% of the time.
 She will sit in an adjacent room watching you cook and will wait outside the bathroom door for you when you shower.
-Snow acts and moves like a dog who is not aware of how big she is, kind of like a gawky teenager.
+Snow acts and moves like a dog who is not aware of how big she is.
 She is 75-80 lbs and tends to run into your legs regularly when she is chasing toys.
-Mostly she is just a big galumphing doofus.
-She isn’t trying to hurt anyone but she has knocked into her foster mom a couple times almost knocking her down!
 For this reason, Snow will not do well in a home with younger children.

-Snow sheds fairly heavily and needs to be brushed at least once a week, but she is a big fan of the brush and will happily sit still for it.
-Snow tends to bark very intensely at people she doesn’t know, whether it’s a neighbor out front, a random person outside the car during rides and especially anyone who comes to the door.
-We have been able to do a meet and greet with a couple of people, but she intensely barked for several minutes before she was able to calm down enough for them to meet her.
-Once she’s past that, though, she turns into a cuddle buddy and is completely fine.
-Snow's forever home should be one committed to training her and being patient during this process.
+Snow sheds fairly heavily and needs to be brushed at least a couple times a week, but she is a big fan of the brush and will happily sit still for it.
+Snow's forever home should be one committed to continuing the training the rescue has been doing for her and being patient during this process.
 In return, you will get a wonderful cuddly girl!

 If you are interested in making Snow a part of your family, please fill out an adoption application here: Adoption Application

-Please note: Snow is being fostered in North Hills, CA
+Please note: Snow is being fostered in Acton, CA

 Snow’s adoption fee is $400.